 The recent assassination of North Korea’s Kim Jong Nam raises questions about the VX nerve agent, which could affect emergency responders who have not been recently trained or have not come in direct contact with this deadly chemical.
 On Thursday, 2 March 2017, DomPrep hosted a 30-minute audio podcast with four subject matter experts.
 This 30-minute discussion addresses: The approximate amount of lethal material available worldwide, the reasons that chemical weapon agents are a clear and present threat to local and state officials, the difficulty in detecting them, the need for prompt awareness and response, and the ways in which chemical weapons have become the new norm.

-MG Stephen Reeves, USA (Ret.), is a highly accomplished senior executive and an internationally recognized expert on chemical and biological defense and defense acquisition.
-He has testified as an expert witness on multiple occasions before the U.S. Congress and has been interviewed on numerous occasions by the national and international print and television press.
-He is a frequent speaker at both national and international defense and homeland security conferences.
-Experienced in leading and managing large, diverse, global, multi-billion dollar organizations, he established, and for seven years led, the first Department of Defense Joint Program Executive Office for Chemical and Biological Defense.
+Major General Stephen Reeves, USA (Ret.), is a highly accomplished senior executive and an internationally recognized expert on chemical and biological defense as well as defense acquisition.
+He has testified as an expert witness on multiple occasions before the U.S. Congress and has been interviewed numerous times by the national and international print and television press.
+He also is a frequent speaker at both national and international defense and homeland security conferences.
+Experienced in leading and managing large, diverse, global, multi-billion dollar organizations, he established, and for seven years led, the first DoD Joint Program Executive Office for Chemical and Biological Defense.

-Aaron Poynton is an executive at Federal Resources Supply Company, an industry leader in providing innovative and technologically advanced military, first responder, and maritime equipment and solutions.
-He has served in various leadership positions with companies in the global high-tech defense and security markets over the past decade.
-Before his civilian career, he served in the U.S. Army Special Operations and as a chemical, biological, radiological, nuclear (CBRN) officer.
-He is a graduate of the Johns Hopkins University Army ROTC program and holds a bachelor’s degree in economics from the University of Maryland-Baltimore City, a master’s degree from George Washington University, an MBA from Duke’s Fuqua School of Business, and a doctorate in public administration from the University of Baltimore.
+Aaron Sean Poynton is the director of global safety and security business at Thermo Fisher Scientific.
+He has served in various leadership positions with companies in the defense and homeland security markets over the past 10 years.
+Before his civilian career, he served in U.S. Army Special Operations and as a CBRN Officer.
+He is currently enrolled at Duke University’s Fuqua School of Business Global Executive MBA program.
+He’s a graduate of the Johns Hopkins University Army ROTC program and holds a bachelor’s degree in economics from the University of Maryland UMBC, a master’s degree from the George Washington University, and a doctorate in public administration from the University of Baltimore.

 Edward William Wallace Jr. served the New York City Police Department (NYPD) for over 20 years (retired in April 2004), where he held the coveted NYPD rank of Detective First Grade.
 His 15 years in crime scene investigations involved 2,649 crimes scenes, including both World Trade Center attacks and the October 2001 anthrax attack, and has given testimony as a forensic expert in 393 trials.
 He was temporarily transferred to the Joint Bio-Terrorism Task Force to assist in the investigation of the anthrax attacks and to train NYPD detectives and NYC Dept. of Health personnel on weapons of mass destruction (WMD) topics.
 He also assisted in the development of NYPD and NYC Dept. of Health protocols on various aspects of WMD evidence collection, evidence tracking, analysis, and joint epidemiological investigation protocols.
 He designed and constructed a temporary, Bio-Safety Level 3 Mobile Laboratory to help identify the presence of biological agents.
 He also was the consultant for the design and development of the new NYPD Chem- Bio Warfare Agent Detection Mobile Laboratory and was a member of its analytical team.